 Imagine this.
 If you moisturize the injured part over and over with moisturizers, the skin can’t dry and it inhibits generating a scab to be healed.
-If you peeled off the scab before drying in the middle of healing, it takes longer time because your body has to make a scab again.
+If you peeled off the scab before drying in the middle of healing, it takes a longer time because your body has to make a scab again.
 Besides, if you moisturize the injured fresh part, it is as if you keep the part wetting.
-I guess process of healing of NMT is the same thing with this.
-Again, skin needs to dry before healing.
+I guess the process of healing of NMT is the same thing with this.
+Again, the skin needs to dry before healing.

 Before you read explanations of moisturizers, please check out one of my posts below to know NMT.

 Click below site 【Tokuko’s Room to feel uplifted】